narFnarF/Lightbot-discord/README.md

 *Take a deep breath and look into the lights.*

 *Lightbot* is a **Discord bot** that generate images for you.
-Like a desk plant, your image is persistant and evolves over time.
+Like a desk plant, your image is persistent and evolves over time.

 ### Play
 You can join the Discord server to play with the bot here: https://discord.gg/ysDXzdu